pgilad/www.giladpeleg.com/content/blog/code-retreat-game-of-life-notes/index.md

 coverAlt: "A possible Python solution to Conway's Game of Life"
 ---

-Today we had a [code retreat](https://www.coderetreat.org/) day at the office.
+Today we had a [code retreat](https://www.coderetreat.org/) at the office.
 I had a really good learning experience and wanted to share my thoughts.

 In general, a developer's most important skill (and perhaps everyone's) is the ability to constantly